brianaeng/capstone-pitchy/README.md

 #Pitchy

 [Pitchy](https://www.getpitchy.com/) is my capstone project for [Ada Developers Academy](http://adadevelopersacademy.org/).
-It's a social networking site for public relations professionals and journalists to connect.
+It's a social networking site for public relations professionals and journalists.
 The project was driven by equal parts of wanting to tackle a problem from my past career and of wanting to explore internet protocols.

 ##Background
 Before Ada, I worked in crisis communications/public relations.
 Finding the right journalists to connect with and communicating effectively with them wasn't as easy as it should be.
 Journalists' inboxes were always full but I knew they wanted my emails because I represented a large tech company.
 Plus, the email I used for talking to my clients was the same email I used to talking to journalists.
 Accidentally sending something to journalists that you meant to send to clients is always a fear and does happen.
 So, I decided to create Pitchy to mediate these issues.